NickWaterton/Roomba980-Python/README.md

             print("Unable to connect to MQTT Broker: %s" % e) mqttc = None

-    myroomba = Roomba()  #minnimum required to connect on Linux Debian system, will read connection from config file
+    myroomba = Roomba(address, blid, roombPassword)  #minnimum required to connect on Linux Debian system, will read connection from config file
     #myroomba = Roomba(address, blid, roombaPassword, topic="#", continuous=True, clean=False, cert_name = "./ca-certificates.crt")  #setting things manually

     #all these are optional, if you don't include them, the defaults will work just fine